 Other interesting options (available only in the detailed mode) include setting the default location of databases, configuring the workload of the server, and selecting a listening port for the server.

-Once the server is installed, the Administrator and the Query Browser can be installed.
-Those installations offer basically no choices, so just click on Yes, and Accept, and Next, and Finish, until the installations are complete.
+Once the server is installed, the GUI Tools (the Administrator and the Query Browser) can be installed.
+This installer offers basically no choices, so just click on Yes, and Accept, and Next, and Finish, until the installation are complete.